-GHG Concerned: CO_2 and N_2O Policy type: economic Status: effective over 2014-2020 Considered in: With Measures (WM) Scenario
+GHG Concerned: CO, and N,O

+Policy type: economic Status: effective over 2014-2020

 Inclusive Rural Economic and Climate Resilience Program (IFAD VI) - Inclusive Rural Financing for 2014-2020153

 The objective of the Program - financing business and capacity development of rural micro-entrepreneurs.
 The target group of the Program - micro-entrepreneurs who are members of Savings and Credit Associations.
 Total budget of the Program - US\$3.7 mil.
 The investment loans value - up to 100 thousand MDL.
 Term - up to 3 years, grace period - up to 1 year.